 Activities in the local area are numerous and will keep even the most active family occupied throughout the holiday.
 You can canoe, white water raft, cruise the canal, sail on the river, hit the med on a jet-ski, go on a deep sea fishing trip.

 For those who like their water sports a little less active you can take a boat trip along the river and then round the med to Cap D'Agde, fisherman will be in their element as the river is teeming with fish.
-For the land lubbers you can choose from horse riding, pony trekking, quad biking, go karting, cycling, mountain biking, adventure trails or the more regular sports of football, basketball, tennis, golf, boules, beach games.
+For the land lubbers you can choose from horse riding, pony trekking, quad biking, go karting, 10 pin bowling, cycling, mountain biking, adventure trails or the more regular sports of football, basketball, tennis, golf, boules, beach games.

 In the old centre of Agde a lot of the old shops are being turned into Art and craft centres as people move to the out of town supermarkets to do their shopping.
 There are painters, sculptures, dressmakers, musicians, potters, jewellery makers and other craftspeople displaying their unique items.
 Look out for the 'Ateliers de la Perle Noir' signs.